gameliel/boldexpert/README.md

-# Boldexpert
+# Content of Boldexpert
-# A portfolio site and also with a shoping page built with python
+- Boldexpert landing page and other sub pages
+- Blog
+- store